zeroone2numeral2/sticker-thief/README.md

 - remove stickers from a pack
 - convert stickers to png files (and resize them if they're too big)
 - export a sticker pack as a zip of png files
+- bonus: stickers added to a pack inherits all the emojis bind to the original sticker, by hacking around with the Telegram API

 ## Disclaimer